 You are being invited to take part in an interview as part of the CANTEEN study.
-The school that you work at is one of several schools in Northern Ireland (NI) and England that has agreed to complete the second part of the CANTEEN study.
+Your child's school is one of several schools in Northern Ireland (NI) and England that has agreed to complete the second part of the CANTEEN study.
 The study is being conducted by researchers from Queen's University Belfast and the University of Birmingham and is funded by the National Institute for Health Research.
 Please take time to read the following information carefully to decide whether or not you wish to take part.